 sudo chmod 666 /dev/ttyUSB0 sudo chmod 666 /dev/ttyACM0

 - OR install each of these individual packages (this list is not yet complete):

-sudo apt-get install ros-kinetic-tf ros-kinetic-tf-conversions ros-kinetic-laser-geometry sudo apt-get install ros-kinetic-cv-bridge install ros-kinetic-image-transport sudo apt-get install qt4-qmake qt4-dev-tools sudo apt-get install protobus-compiler
+sudo apt-get install ros-kinetic-tf ros-kinetic-tf-conversions ros-kinetic-laser-geometry sudo apt-get install ros-kinetic-cv-bridge ros-kinetic-image-transport sudo apt-get install qt4-qmake qt4-dev-tools sudo apt-get install protobuf-compiler